ochs und junior AG

 Ulysse Nardin became a partner in ochs und junior in spring 2012.
 The two companies will be working together on product developments when Ludwig Oechslin stands down as Director of the MIH in 2014 on reaching retirement age.
-Ulysse Nardin has the exclusive right to patent and exploit wristwatch concepts created by ochs und junior.
-In exchange, we have access to the newly designed Caliber UN118 movement.
-Thus closing the circle...
+Ulysse Nardin has the exclusive right to patent and use wristwatch concepts created by ochs und junior.

 Most of what we do at ochs und junior is taken care of by an ‘inner circle’ of partners.
 But because we can’t do everything ourselves, we also work alongside specialists that deliver top-quality work and can accommodate flexible delivery times and small batches.
 As transparency is one of our by-lines, we name all our suppliers here.

 Cador.
 We can thank the accommodating nature of the Reisch family in Eimeldingen for our ability to offer bespoke colored dials.
 These highly specialized experts are located on the German border with Switzerland and can coat our dials with any color we (or our customers) like – including one-offs.
 Their turnaround times are fast, too.
 We know the true value of this partnership.
 Our thanks to the Reisch family!